Skip to main content

 Your mobile smartphone is as important to secure as your home computer and there needs to be the same amount of steps to protect it.

-• Look for “https” instead of “http” when going on websites.
+• Look for "https" instead of "http" when going to websites.

 • Do not let your Wi-Fi automatically connect when out in public.